Evidence Based Library and Information Practice (EBLIP, formerly Evidence Based Librarianship):

 - Wilson, V. (2016).
 Practitioner-researchers and EBLIP.
 In D. Koufogiannakis & A. Brettle (Eds.), Being evidence based in library and information practice.
 London: Facet Publishing.
 This chapter explores some of the challenges you might face as a practitioner-researcher.

 - Koufogiannakis, D., & Brettle, A. (Eds.).
 (2016).
 Being evidence based in library and information practice.
 London: Facet Publishing.
-A useful reference book on how you can use and create research evidence, including examples of successful implementation.
+Reference book on how you can use and create research evidence.
+Includes examples of successful implementation.

 - Connor, E. (2007).
 Evidence-based librarianship: case studies and active learning exercises.
 Oxford: Chandos Publishing.
 Presents case studies of evidence based library and information practice within academic libraries.